 Where to Learn Guatemalan Backstrap Weaving

-San Juan la Laguna on Lake Atitlan is known as the textile village.
+San Juan la Laguna on one side of Lake Atitlan is known as the textile village.
 San Juan has embraced its heritage by opening up showrooms to educate visitors on ancient ways of doing things from weaving to medicinal plants.
 Specifically, the Mayan community here has banded together to keep out the mass commercialization and tourist bubbles that have occurred to other lakeside villages.
 Instead, they have created cooperatives of women weavers as one of the main industries here.
 These cooperatives collect woven products from each of the women to sell in a shop.
 Most of these cooperatives also hold weaving demonstrations and sometimes classes.

 If you want to learn traditional Guatemalan backstrap weaving with beautiful Guatemalan fabric, this is the place to come.
 There are several options for weaving classes as well as demonstrations throughout the small village.
 We visited several and they all seemed to offer about the same type of programs.